expo/expo/docs/pages/workflow/configuration.md

     /*
       Determines how the software keyboard will impact the layout of your application.
 This maps to the "android:windowSoftInputMode" property.
 Defaults to "resize".
+Only Supported in SDK 38 and higher.
       Valid values: "resize", "pan".
     */
     "softwareKeyboardLayoutMode": STRING,